12 reasons why you might need an asbestos survey

 If your (non-domestic) property was built before 2000, there is a legal duty to have an asbestos survey in place.
 This duty is imposed by the Control of Asbestos Regulations 2012.
 A management survey should discover any potential materials that contain asbestos.
 The management survey is the starting point for ongoing asbestos management within a property

 If your property needs an asbestos survey, R B Asbestos can help.
-Learn more about our asbestos surveys now.
+Arrange an asbestos survey on premises.

 Refurbishment/ Demolition Survey